To Some the Jungle May Seem an Inhospitable

 it is almost impossible to travel even a few miles without

-finding evidence of former Mayan presence.
+finding evidence of their former presence.
 Many landowners

 can point to ruins of ancient household groups, underground